go-while/nntp-mongodb-storage/README.md

 ## Default Database and Collection Names

 - `DefaultMongoDatabaseName`: The default name of the MongoDB database used when no database name is provided.
-It is set to "nntp" by default.
+Default Value:"nntp" by default.

 - `DefaultMongoCollection`: The default name of the MongoDB collection used when no collection name is provided.
 The collection name is set to "articles" by default.